As of: 29th June 2024

 Position

-SwissHoldings welcomes the Federal Council’s efforts to continue to place existing relations on a solid and lasting footing based on a new package of agreements with the EU (“Bilaterals III”).
-The bilateral treaty relations between Switzerland and the EU, along with their significant achievements, have proven their worth for both sides.
+SwissHoldings welcomes the Federal Council’s efforts to continue placing existing relations on a solid and lasting foundation through a new package of agreements with the EU (“Bilaterals III”).
+The bilateral treaty relations between Switzerland and the EU, along with their significant achievements, have proven beneficial for both sides.
 The conclusion of the planned negotiation package should have a direct positive impact on SwissHoldings member companies in various ways.
-The existing market access agreements can be consolidated, and further developed, and new market access agreements can be concluded.
-The dynamic adoption of evolving EU law, in combination with the introduction of an institutionally anchored dispute resolution mechanism, creates reliable and predictable framework conditions for Swiss companies but may also entail further integration steps for Switzerland.
-However, there is a lack of reliable scenario analysis to assess how the newly planned institutional elements will affect the future shape of Swiss economic policy in general, also in the context of expected developments at a higher political level.
-SwissHoldings would welcome it if the Federal Council could present a corresponding report at the start of the negotiations to conduct the negotiations with a view to the longer-term effects on Switzerland’s competitiveness as a business location.
-The assessment of the benefits of the treaty package must also take into account the necessary domestic political concessions.
+Existing market access agreements can be consolidated and further developed, while new market access agreements can be negotiated.

 Free Trade Agreement